To love and to cherish: Nurse couple unites to fight virus

 They met in nurse anesthesia school in 2007.
 In classes, they sat in alphabetical order.
 Brock next to Cayer, she says, “and it just took off from there.”

-They married five years ago and now work for TeamHealth, a medical staffing firm.
+They married five years ago.
 But on the morning of the photo, they bickered during the drive to work.
 They disagreed about what to play on the car radio, and who was doing the dishes at home.

 The new COVID-19 procedures — it was Brock’s first day on the new team — were making them both tense.